mzhengg/job-extraction-pipeline/README.md

 ![My_Image](diagram.jpg)

-## Overview of Terraform

-An infrastructure-as-code tool that lets you define both cloud and on-premise resources in human-readable configuration files that you can version, reuse, and share.
-You can then use a consistent workflow to provision and manage all of your infrastructure throughout its lifecycle.

-In other words, it is a tool for managing and provisioning computer data centers through code instead of manual processes.

 ## Overview of Docker

 Docker is a platform that enables developers to build, deploy, run, update, and manage containers.
 Containers are a package of software that includes everything needed to run an application: code, dependencies, etc. Containers are isolated from each other and can be ran in different environments (Windows, macOS, GCP, etc.).
 They allow reproducibility, local experiments, and running pipelines on the cloud.